 This section describes how to create, load, and maintain configuration files.

-You can create a basic configuration file by using the setup program or by entering the setup privileged EXEC command.
-For more information, see Chapter 4, "Assigning the Switch IP Address and Default Gateway."
+Configuration files contain commands entered to customize the function of the Cisco IOS software.
+A way to create a basic configuration file is to use the setup program or to enter the setup privileged EXEC command.
+For more information, see Chapter 3, "Assigning the Switch IP Address and Default Gateway."